-The objector will be given the opportunity to re-examine his or her witness after cross examination and also after any DLC questions.
-Re-examination should be limited to issues arising from cross examination and DLC questions.
+The objector will be given the opportunity to re-examine his or her witness after any DLC questions.
+Re-examination should be limited to issues arising from DLC questions.

 Applicant's Response

 The applicant has the opportunity to reply after the conclusion of the cases for the reporting agencies and any objectors.